How does the selection process work?

 When will I hear back about whether I’ve been accepted or not?

-You will hear from us at the beginning of January, 2017.
+You will hear from us by email at the end of January 2022

 Where can I view my audition video?